CLSherrod/clsherrod.github.io/_drafts/review/2009/2009-02-09-top-5-tips-moving-stress-free.md

 Call [my phone #]</p></blockquote>
 <p>I had six people in about 15 minutes call.
 I picked who I thought was the best and scheduled him to come over.
 Mark came over while I was working with clients so my girlfriend started him moving boxes up and down stairs and whatever else she needed to have done to get the place looking good.
 We plan on having him over at least one more time.

 5. Get pleny of sleep.
 I took me a few days to catch up with my sleep.
 Without enough sleep moving can be painful.
 Make sure you get plenty.
 Rely on your help.
 Don't go crazy wanting to get thru it fast.
 Be consistant in packing and after the move unpacking.
-Get enough sleep so you don't crash.</p>
+Get enough sleep so you don't crash.